 5. What is some advice for someone who wants to be an EMT?

 Go for it!
 The career is extremely rewarding.
 As an EMT, you will make a difference in many lives., Citizens experiencing emergencies depend on EMTs and you will use your training to provide them with life-saving medical care.
 Another piece of advice would be to continue training and learning as much as you can.

 U.S. Colleges Can Help You Become an EMT

-Get the training you need to become an Emergency Medical Technician when you choose U.S. Colleges.
-We offer a comprehensive training program that will provide you with the hands-on skills and training needed to enter the field.
+Get the training you need to become an EMT.
+Our EMT Training Program will provide you with the hands-on skills and training needed to enter the field.
 Our EMT program is unique and can be completed quickly, so you can be prepared for certification and start your new career.
 If you would like to learn more about our program, we offer ongoing admissions and would be happy to provide you with information about enrolling.
 Call one of our academic advisors today!